txinparta/wordpresspj/README.md

 ```

 >8.
 Configure **local-config.php**.
-Fill out Database data and keys (https://api.wordpress.org/secret-key/1.1/salt/) in local-config.php
+Fill out database data connection and keys (https://api.wordpress.org/secret-key/1.1/salt/).

 >9.
 Configure **public/wp-config.php**
-In the same way as it is in the example of txinparta/wordpresspj.
+In the same way as it is in this repository.